intel/llm-on-ray/docs/vllm.md

 ## Install vLLM for Intel CPU

-__NOTICE: vLLM should be installed after LLM-on-Ray for now due to  vLLM may introduce newer packages__
+__NOTICE: vLLM should be installed after LLM-on-Ray for now due to  vLLM may introduce newer packages.__

 vLLM for CPU currently supports Intel® 4th Gen Xeon® Scalable Performance processor (formerly codenamed Sapphire Rapids) for best performance and is runnable with FP32 precision for other Xeon processors.